Types of stakeholders and their role in the company

 Different companies will have varying business objectives, depending on their industry and size, and how long they have been established.
 This will cause them to prioritise stakeholder groups differently.

 For example, a multi-national corporation trading on the public market will likely prioritise its investors first.
 It wants to maximise profitability for its current investors in the hope of attracting new ones and increasing its share price.

 Meanwhile, a start-up or SME will be less concerned with attracting large-scale investment.
 It will focus instead on establishing good relationships with local suppliers, having a satisfied, loyal workforce and, most importantly, building a solid community customer base.

 How can companies prioritise their stakeholders?

-Instead, its decision makers must embed constant stakeholder management into their day to day decisions.
+Instead, its decision-makers must embed constant stakeholder management into their day-to-day decisions.
 This is the only way to ensure maximum company-wide flexibility to meet constantly changing stakeholder demands.

 Securing and maintaining stakeholder trust and satisfaction is a never-ending process.
-To ensure the continued trust and support of its stakeholders, companies must remember the three elements on which they will be judged:
+To win the continued commitment and support of their stakeholders, companies must remember the three elements on which they will be judged: